aic-sri-international/praise-wm/README.md

 Areas that are specific to an O/S will be listed in *italics* and prefaced by the name of the O/S.

+*Windows*  **Permissions Issues**

+If using Windows 10, unless running as Administrator, you may encounter errors during a Gradle setup task.

+You can get around this problem by running IntelliJ IDEA as administrator and running the gradle tasks from an IntelliJ terminal console:

+To start a terminal console from within IntelliJ: View | Tool Windows | Terminal

 ## Setup

 1. Run the following from the command line